HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

+## v0.4.1

+The iron frontend has been reworked greatly.
+It no longer wraps endpoint related types into custom structs.
+Users who previously used these features and want to transition quickly may replace `IronGranter` with the `Generic` struct and the its flow creation methods with methods of that struct of with functions found in `frontends::simple::endpoint::*`.
+A more complete transition for larger code bases would be implementing `endpoint::Endpoint` yourself.

+Note that `MethodAuthorizer` got replaced by `frontends::simple::FnSolicitor` and the `IronAuthorizer` has been fully removed. `SimpleAuthorization` was superseeded by `endpoint::OwnerAuthorization`.

+Support for a Bearer token authorizing Middleware implementation has not yet been implemented.
+Also, see the notes on `QueryParamter` and module reordering below in the general migration notes for `v0.4.0`.

 ## v0.4.0 – Diamond

 Below is a reverse chronological list of recommended migration notes.
 These